Contact Us

 Top 10 Things to do in Cusco

-The Inca Empire was the largest empire in pre-Columbian America.
-They left behind a legacy of the most intricate road-networks, which connected every corner of their massive territory.
-Along the different trails through the Andes are many archeological sites that stand out because of their monumental architecture, innovative agriculture practices (Moray) and sound engineering practices.
-They are known as the most advanced civilization of their time, working with very little tools and building in the most challenging locations in the world.
-Each trek has its own unique features, visit stunning turquoise lakes (Lake Humantay) on the Salkantay Trek, immerse yourself in secluded indigenous villages, with locals still living a very authentic and ancient lifestyle on the Lares Trek or challenge your hiking capabilities to the most underrated and hidden archeological site of Choquequirao.
+Each trek has its own unique features, visit stunning turquoise lakes (Lake Humantay) on the Salkantay Trek.
+Immerse yourself in secluded indigenous villages, with locals still living a very authentic and ancient lifestyle on the Lares Trek.
+Challenge your hiking capabilities to the most underrated and hidden archeological site of Choquequirao.
 This archeological site is 3 times the size of Machu Picchu and more of it is still being excavated from the dense jungle that surrounds it.
 It has very little annual foot traffic, so there is absolutely nothing touristic about it.

-Modern Cusco´s tourism sector has been the backbone of this region since the 2000´s.
-It brings in over a million visitors a year and pre-covid, contributing over 1.2 billion to the national economy.
-The scale at which tourism is growing in the city, has made a few structural changes to its inhabitants.
-Firstly, it is transitioning from a small city, to something that’s more metropolitan and has also seen growth to its ex-pat community.
+Transitioning from a small city, to something that’s more metropolitan has also seen growth to its ex-pat community.
 It has a vibrant nightlife and has modern amenities, like high speed internet, modern apartments etc. A big tourist hub, known for its street markets with inexpensive fresh produce and arts and crafts.
-The beguiling blend of cobblestone streets, colonial period architecture and that unmistakable Peruvian street spirit, Cusco’s designation as the gateway to the beautiful Sacred Valley and Machu Picchu simply further underscores its enduring popularity.
+The city is a beguiling blend of cobblestone streets, colonial period architecture and that unmistakable Peruvian street spirit.
+Cusco’s designation as the gateway to the beautiful Sacred Valley and Machu Picchu simply further underscores its enduring popularity.

-Awesome Things to do in Cusco while acclimating:
+Awesome Things to do in Cusco while Acclimating:

 The Plaza de Armas

-The best place to start your exploration of Cusco city is most certainly its historically center.
-Its colonial Spanish architecture has a long, rich and winding history.
-In the center of everything is a beautifully tendered garden that surrounds a water fountain with a statue of Pachacuti.
-Pachacuti was the most successful Inca Emperor, increasing their territory beyond its initial small Cusco boundaries.
 To admire your surroundings, you can either walk up to a 2nd floor restaurant/cafe for panoramic views of the center from a balcony.
 Or you can grab a seat from one of the benches in the gardens and enjoy the hustle and bustle of this tourist hub.
 There are numerous Cathedrals, stalls, flea markets and tourist information centers to keep you occupied for hours.
-From this location, find out about the tragic death of the inspiring Tupac Amaru, while sipping on a cocktail or cup of coffee.
 Enjoy a free walking tour from a guide in the plaza and learn all about this city’s rich history.

 Cusco main square - Sam Corporations